pschool-in/curriculum/content/grammar/new-topics/clauses.md

 ```
 Mahita bought some flowers *which she wanted to give her mother*.(dependent clause)
-He drove fast *so that he could reach airport on time*. (dependent clause)
+He drove fast *so that he could reach the airport on time*. (dependent clause)
-Though he didn't recieve formal schooling, *he is clever and smart*. (independent clause)
+Though he didn't receive formal schooling, *he is clever and smart*. (independent clause)
 I don't know the reason *why she dislikes me*.
 (Dependent clause)
-*Our dog will run away* if the gate is left opened. (independent clause)
+*Our dog will run away* if the gate is left open. (independent clause)
 ```

 ```